 Adding LifterLMS Sidebar Support to your custom or third-party theme

-If your theme doesn’t currently support LifterLMS sidebars you can, in most cases, get sidebar support very rapidly via the steps below
+If your theme doesn’t currently support LifterLMS sidebars you can, in most cases, get sidebar support via the steps below.

 If you already know your sidebar’s ID you can skip this step.

 The ID we’re looking for is the “id” the theme passes to the WordPress core

 You can probably find this by searching for this function in your theme’s functions.php file or a “find in folder” of your entire theme.

 You can also find this on the WordPress admin panel by doing a little bit of digging around as seen in this tutorial video:

 Use the sidebar ID from the previous step and replace “my-sidebar-id” in the snippet below with your ID.
 Then add the snippet to your functions.php file in your theme or child theme or to a custom plugin.